 Frequently Asked Questions

-1. Always wash and rinse okra properly, wipe them dry using a paper towel, and then cut them into pieces.
+1. Always wash and rinse okra properly, wipe them dry using a paper towel, and cut them into pieces.

-2. If you are not pressed for time, then I suggest washing the okra and leaving it for a few hours to dry completely.
+2. If you are not pressed for time, I suggest washing the okra and leaving it for a few hours to dry completely.
 Cut it after it has dried nicely.

 4. Adding a souring ingredient like lime juice, yogurt, dry mango powder, tomatoes, or tamarind paste reduces the sliminess of bhindi.